onflow/flow-nft/README.md

 }

-// The owner is stored directly on the NFT object let owner: Address? = nft.owner!.address
+// The owner is stored directly on the NFT object let owner: Address = nft.owner!.address!

 // Inspect the type of this NFT to verify its origin let nftType = nft.getType()